dmerejkowsky/dmenv/README.md

   created.
 * Run `pip freeze` to generate a `requirements.lock` file.

-Now you can add `requirements.lock`, to your version control system, which leads us to the next command.
+Now you can add the `requirements.lock` file to your version control system.

+This leads us to the next command.

-## install
+## dmenv install

 Now that the complete list of dependencies and their versions is written in the `requirements.lock` file, anyone can run `dmenv install` to install all the